olisto/app-demo-unifiedcontrols/README.md

 Not all fields will have all languages available, but 'en' will always be available.

-Implementing the unified controls API entails entails 2 major parts:
+Implementing the unified controls API entails 2 major parts:
 - A REST API to perform functions like account linking, unit discovery and initiating unit actions
 - Webhooks or a websocket to receive asynchronous updates, such as state updates or units themselves being updated (ie, users adding devices to their system)